Los Angeles Non-Compete Agreement Lawyer

 The Dowell court further noted:

-“Section 16600 bars a court from specifically enforcing (by way of injunctive relief) a contractual clause purporting to ban a former employee from soliciting former customers to transfer their business away from the former employer to the employee’s new business, but a court may enjoin tortuous conduct (as violative of either the Uniform Trade Secret Act and/or the unfair competition law) by banning the former employee from using trade secret information.”
+“Section 16600 bars a court from specifically enforcing (by way of injunctive relief) a contractual clause purporting to ban a former employee from soliciting former customers to transfer their business away from the former employer to the employee’s new business, but a court may enjoin tortious conduct (as violative of either the Uniform Trade Secret Act and/or the unfair competition law) by banning the former employee from using trade secret information.”

 California Non-Compete Agreement Lawyers